Relens

 Install the Chrome extension

-A green dot in the popup means the server connection is active.
+A green dot in the extension popup means the server connection is active.
+You also get a full DevTools panel (Chrome DevTools → Relens tab) for free.

 3